steveandroulakis/temporal-ai-grocery-deals/README.md

 Things I'm doing next
 - [x] Combine grocery store vector data into a single vector index
 - [x] Reduce cardinality of vector data
-- [ ] Replace Ollama calls with OpenAI calls in workflow
+- [x] Replace Ollama calls with OpenAI calls in workflow
-- [ ] Ensure old Chroma DB activities are now working Pinecone ones These will enable the Python port of the workflow to run.
+- [x] Ensure old Chroma DB activities are now working Pinecone ones These will enable the Python port of the workflow to run.

 Then I'll add the following:
 - [ ] Schedule for updating vector data
 - [ ] Notification workflow when a deal is found
+- [ ] Figure out what logic determines the best deal
 - [ ] Web UI (port of Anthony's existing one + chat functionality?)
 - [ ] Other (currently under discussion!)